django/deps/draft/0003-javascript-tests.rst

 2. Executing ``python -m SimpleHTTPServer`` and opening http://localhost:8000/js_tests/tests.html in your web browser

+Running tests with an HTTP protocol may be required to run Blanket.js in the browser due to `cross-origin resource sharing`_ rules.

 Running tests from the command-line (locally or on the CI server) should be as easy as: